-The ancient art of massage has been used throughout the centuries to soothe aches and pains and facilitate the body's own healing powers.
-With today's busy, stressful lifestyles, there's never been a better time to take advantage of the benefits of massage therapy.
+The ancient art of massage has been used throughout the centuries to soothe aches and pains and facilitate the body's own healing abilities.
+With today's busy, stress filled lifestyles, there has never been a better time to take advantage of the benefits of massage therapy.

 Massage Benefits include: